How to Remove Mold and Mildew from Your Outdoor Furniture

 Wood Furniture

-Moldy outdoor wood bench
+moldy outdoor wood bench

 Outdoor wood furniture is highly susceptible to mold and mildew growth.
 Even mold and moisture-resistant woods, such as teak, need to be treated and cleaned regularly to prevent spores from forming colonies.